Search

 The cumene peroxidation process for the manufacture of phenol involves the liquid phase air oxidation of cumene to cumene peroxide, which in turn is decomposed to phenol and acetone by the action of an acid.

 The cumene (isopropylbenzene) may be manufactured by either liquid or vapor phase alkylation of benzene with propylene.
-In the liquid phase the alkylation catalyst is usually sulfuric acid; in the vapor phase, it is phosphoric acid absorbed on a carrier.
-Purified cumene is mixed with purified recycle cumene and fed to the oxidation vessel along with a dilute soda ash solution, in order to maintain the pH between 6.0 and8.0, the mixture is contacted with air and held at 110 and 115°C until 20 to 25% of the cumene is converted to the cumene peroxide.
-Yields of cumene peroxide may be improved by operating at lower temperature (100 to 110°C) and accepting lower conversions.
-In one modified process sequence of three to four reactors is operated at successively lower temperature.
+In the liquid phase, the alkylation catalyst is usually sulfuric acid; in the vapor phase, it is phosphoric acid absorbed on a carrier.
+Purified cumene is mixed with purified recycled cumene and fed to the oxidation vessel along with a dilute soda ash solution, to maintain the pH between 6.0 and8.0, the mixture is contacted with air and held at 110 and 115°C until 20 to 25% of the cumene is converted to the cumene peroxide.
+Yields of cumene peroxide may be improved by operating at lower temperatures (100 to 110°C) and accepting lower conversions.
+In one modified process sequence of three to four reactors is operated at a successively lower temperature.

-It is highly undesirable that such 1, 2 cleavages occur during the oxidation stage because phenols are potent inhibitors of free radical oxidation.
-Therefore, it is essential that no acidic materials interfere with the oxidation process.
+Such 1, and 2 cleavages shouldn't occur during the oxidation stage because phenols are potent inhibitors of free radical oxidation.
+Therefore, it is essential that no acidic materials must interfere with the oxidation process.

 The resulting product mixture consists following compositions of the products